Banner graphic for She-philosopher.com: Studies in the history of science, technology & culture

 Rather, my dispute is with commonplace claims that this decidedly postmodern interpretation corresponds with “the original intent” of the founders and/or “the original ‘public meaning’” of the Constitutional provision.
 In other words, it is only the origin story for a postmodernized Second Amendment that I question here.

-As of March 2024, I am still only part-way through this very complicated project, to include digital editions of once influential, but now rare, texts ... which everyone will be able to read and interpret for themselves.
+As of October 2024, I am still only part-way through this very complicated project, to include digital editions of once influential, but now rare, texts ... which everyone will be able to read and interpret for themselves.
+For the moment, 3 founding texts contributing to “the Nation’s historical tradition of firearm regulation” have been published:

 I expect the peer review on this project to be excruciating, so I am committed to getting it right (all my ducks in a row ;-), regardless of how long this takes.